How To Fix A Laptop That Wont Boot

 • No power is reaching your laptop.
 Change the battery or the AC adapter.

-This is another reason we can say why your laptop won’t boot.
-This is a hardware failure: contact the manufacturer, or check their website for a more in-depth diagnosis.
+This is another reason we can say why your laptop won't boot.
+This is a hardware failure: contact the manufacturer or check their website for a more in-depth diagnosis.
 If you can, open the computer.
-Take out, clean, and replace the components one after the other to fix the laptop boot.
-Another method on how to fix a laptop that won’t boot up.
+Take out, clean, and replace the components one after the other to fix the laptop boot—Here is another method to fix a laptop that won't boot up.

 Blinking lights, then fan noise without starting